nspcc-dev/neofs-s3-gw/docs/configuration.md

 $ neofs-s3-gw -p 192.168.130.72:8080 -p 192.168.130.71:8080
 ```
 If you want some specific load distribution proportions, use weights and priorities, they
-can only be specified via environment variables or configuration file.
+can only be specified via environment variables or a configuration file.

 ### Wallet